PNG National Museum & Art Gallery

 Dr Stephen Long

-In 2015 we were engaged to design the NMAG Built on Culture gallery refurbishment and exhibition design.
+In 2015 Architectus were engaged to design the NMAG Built on Culture gallery refurbishment and exhibition design.
 This project established the design principles for the refurbishment of the remaining gallery spaces in 2017.
-The original design of NMAG by the Australian architect Martin Fowler created dynamic gallery spaces using robust off form concrete and concrete blockwork, and a dramatic sweeping roof on a draped steel cable structure.
+The original design of NMAG by the Australian architect Martin Fowler created dynamic gallery spaces using robust off-form concrete and concrete blockwork, and a dramatic sweeping roof on a draped steel cable structure.
 Our intention was to reveal the qualities of the original building by stripping the spaces back to the original and then only adding in new materials where needed.

 Gallery-style hanging walls were added where needed to allow for the massed display of objects.
 Our gallery and exhibition design respects and celebrates the social and cultural significance of the objects on display as well as their material qualities.
 The design aims to contribute to the transformation of NMAG into a vibrant cultural hub that is welcoming and familiar.